muppet9010/Factorio-Single-Train-Unit/README.md

 - Graphics are a WIP: cargo unit, fluid unit, train wheels.
 - Coloring of the train unit.
+- Support for other mods making their own versions of the single train units, i.e. electric train mods, battery mods, Factorio extended.
+- Support for other mods to place the single trian units, i.e. Train Constrcution Site.

 Limitations / Known Issues